asantos00/website/content/blog/ok-tdd-sounds-great-but.md

 ```

-After this, we would realize the need to connect to an API to get the wines and the need to have an API client.
+Then we would realize the need to connect to an API and thus the need of an _API client__.

 ```js
 // pages/index.test.tsx